The Journey Toward Sustainable Art

 • Modernization of climate control systems

-• Expansion of metering infrastructure to improve consumption monitoring
+• Expansion of energy monitoring and smart metering infrastructure

 Claude Monet | The Water Lilly Pond, 1917–1919 | ALBERTINA Museum, Vienna – Batliner Collection